Oriente Province: History

 Diego Velazquez founded the capital of Oriente province in 1514 and named it Santiago de Cuba.
 The province comprises 22 municipalities and is Cuba's largest province containing about one third of the country's population.
 Oriente Province is in the most eastern region of Cuba with a population of 1,797,606.
 It stretches across 14641 sqmi and consists of various mountain ranges with the Sierra Maestra region having Cuba's highest mountain peak and elevation in Pico Turquino.
-Oriente Province is the cradle of much of Cuba's history being the place of Fidel and Raul Castro's birth.
+Oriente Province is the cradle of much of Cuba's history being the place of Fidel and Raúl Castro's birth.
 José Martí was killed in battle in Dos Ríos and many guerrilla wars have also taken place in Oriente.
 Cuba's first guerilla-style war was in 1523. against the advancing Spaniards in the Sierra Maestra Mountains.
 Some of Cuba's oldest cities are in Oriente Province (such as Baracoa) and carry a rich history of Cuba's struggle for independence and racial equality.

 Throughout the 1800s a significant number of enslaved African people were brought to Cuba to work at the sugar mills, although some were brought from Haiti and other neighboring islands because they were also cheap and efficient labor.
 Open warfare broke out after an independence movement and lasted from 1867 to 1878.
 Slavery was finally abolished in 1886, but life for many Afro-Cubans remains a struggle, especially in Oriente Province.

 After the occupation of the Spanish ended in 1899, Oriente Province became a refuge for Afro-Cubans.
 Oriente had the highest number of individual land owners and renters with 96% of the population being native-born.
 Afro-Cubans constituted as many as 26% of the land workers.
 Of the total land owned by Afro-Cubans, 75% were in Oriente Province.
 Even though Afro-Cubans fared better in Oriente, poverty was still rampant in the province and they remained oppressed by wealthy Cubans and foreign land owners.

 Sugar and coffee were the main agricultural products produced.
 And at the highest there were forty-one sugar mills spread throughout the region.
 Foreign investors saw opportunity within the province and began to buy as much land as possible to increase sugar production.
 As investors bought land, local farmers were pushed out and frustration increased.
 Poverty grew and by May 1912 Cubans in Oriente Province had reached a boiling point.
 Massive demonstrations erupted and Afro-Cubans began to loot and burn businesses and property owned by foreign investors.
 In response, the Cuban government sent in the army to burn the property of the Afro-Cubans and slaughtered many.
 Within two years, half of the sugar mills in Oriente were owned by U.S. investors.
 For Cubans working within the province, life had become near unbearable.
 The presence of Americans, Jamaicans, Bahamians and Haitians, brought in by the United Fruit Company exacerbated racial problems not present until the U.S. occupation of 1898.
 Cuba's national hero, José Martí called for a multiracial republic.